chrisjberry/datafluencyCB/docs/05_multiple_regression_3.md

 \

 ### Correlations
-With many variables being used in a multiple regression, it is good practice to inspect the correlations between all continuous variables to get an idea of the inter-relations and to check for multicollinearity between predictors.
+With many variables being used in a multiple regression, it is good practice to inspect the correlations between all continuous variables first to get an idea of the inter-relations and to check for multicollinearity between predictors.

 Obtain a correlation matrix of all of the numeric variables.
 Ensure the `corrr` package is loaded, then use `correlate()`: